 I knew that my white heritage was English and Irish.
 Unlike black peers who have often been asked where they were really from and to protect their dignity might simply answer “here,” I didn’t even have somewhere to refer back to had I chosen to disclose.
 Beyond being racialized, I was/from nowhere.

-There is a procedural approach to harmony, with root-progression clusters moving in parallel, alternating diatonic, harmonic minor and melodic minor scales.
+There is a procedural approach to harmony, with root-progression clusters moving in parallel, alternating diatonic, harmonic major and melodic minor scales.
 The music has nothing to do with the subject per se, but seems to fit with it terms of weight, density and tone.
-It is a reflection of my frame of mind during these developments.
-Some sense of mystery is present.
+It is a reflection of my frame of mind during developments at this point in time.

 Composed August 2013, recorded October